The Thelemic Order is a non-profit organization and Church, incorporated in the State of Delaware. US EIN 84-3433327.

 Heterdox Gnostic Church is the Ecclesiastical arm of The Thelemic Order.
 The EGH ordains Clergy and performs sacraments for Thelemites.

-A decent chunk of the Handbook concerns the Clergy, its organization, and rules.
 This section lays out a broad outline, however anyone wishing to become a novice or aspire to ordination should read the full description.

 Prelates - Prelates are members of the College of Prelates, and are generally accorded the title of "Bishop" after their elevation or consecration.
 As with most titles in TTO, the exact choice is somewhat at the discretion of the individual.